 Purchase protection and warranties

 If there is a problem with any purchase you make with the Visa Black Card, the card can reimburse the owner up to $500 before 90 days have passed since the date of purchase.
-The Platinum and Centurion Cards protects holders up to $10,000 per occurrence and $50,000 total per cardholder per year within the same 90 days of the purchase.
+The Centurion Cards protects holders up to $10,000 per occurrence and $50,000 total per cardholder per year within the same 90 days of the purchase.

 In most cases, the Visa Black Card, despite its appearance, is more competitive with The Platinum Card® from American Express.
 Based on these benefits, the American Express Centurion Card is in its own class despite some features in common with the The Platinum Card® from American Express.
 Many of the Visa Black Card’s services are more aligned with Visa Signature benefits, a level that usually does not carry any annual membership fees.
 I’ll stick with a free Visa Signature Card, which also comes with concierge services, purchase security, and all features at levels identical to the Visa Black Card.